trestoa/slack-to-telegram-bot/README.md

 ## License
 Licensed under the [Unlicense](http://unlicense.org/).
-Do with it what ever you want.
+Do with it whatever you want.